 The Lakeshore Camera Club is proud to be a member of the Canadian Association of Photographic Artists (CAPA).
 Membership includes being able to participate in Canada-wide competitions that gives our members national exposure.
 We are pleased to say that in our very first year we won two awards!

-Specific rules for CAPA competitions can be found in Dynamic Range.
+Specific rules for CAPA competitions can be found on CAPA’s website.

 How else to best showcase the Club if not by exhibiting the winning images (1st, 2nd, 3rd and Honorable Mention) of our miscellaneous competitions?